mumrah/tait-usb-programmer/v1/README.md

 C1, R1, and C4 can probably be omitted, but they are recommended per the datasheet.

+Due to low stock of the SOIC version, the next revision will use the SSOP package.

 # BOM

 Digi-Key part numbers.